jimhigson/oboe.js/writing/main/4_Application_and_Reflection.md

 Duck typing is of course a much looser concept than an XML document's tag names and collisions are possible where objects co-incidentally share property names.
 In practice however, I find the looseness a strength more often than a weakness.
-Under a tag-based marshalling from an OO language, sub-types are assigned a new tag name and as a consumer of the document, the
+Under a tag-based marshalling from an OO language, sub-types are assigned a new tag name and as a consumer of the document, the 'isa' relationship between a 'class' tagname and it's 'sub-tabname' may be difficult to track.
+It is likely that if I'm unaware of this, I'm not interested in the extended capabilities of the subclass and would rather just continue to recieve the base superclass capabilities as before.
+Under duck typing this is easy - becase the data consumer lists the

+A third injection of type into json comes in the form of taking the first property of an object as being the tagname.
+Unsatisfactory, objects have an order while serialised as json but once deserialised typically have no further order.
+Clarinet.js seems to follow this pattern, notifying of new objects only once the first property's key is known so that it may be used to infer type.
+Can't be used with a general-purpose JSON writer tool, nor any JSON writer tool that reads from common objects.

 Design not just for now, design to be stable over future iterations of the software.
 Agile etc.